 At Shire Oak Primary School we follow a cross-curricular approach where that is beneficial.
 This enables a child to make links, learn new skills and gain insight into the world in which we live.
 Rather than teach each subject as a discrete unit where no links are made, we foster in the children the ability to apply skills and knowledge they have gained in one area, to other areas of the curriculum and to apply such skills in the activities they carry out.
 The topics we choose depend on two factors: what areas of the National Curriculum we must cover and the interests and needs of the children.
 Some subjects are taught within topic lessons, but others (particularly maths and English) are taught as separate subjects with relevant links made.

 Within each topic, there are enrichment opportunities to bring the subject to life.
 This can include, but is not limited to educational visits in the local area and beyond, visits from experts or drama practitioners, virtual workshops and theme days and weeks.
 These provide a fantastic opportunity for the children to learn outside of the classroom, and an exciting stimulus from which to extend and consolidate their work in school.
-Each term has a topic focus but may be supplemented by many other learning opportunities which can include things like a specific focus on philosophy or an intensive swimming course.
-We are proud to provide our children with a broad PSHCE curriculum, an overview for which can be found here.
+Each term has a topic focus but may be supplemented by many other learning opportunities which can include things like a specific focus on philosophy, creating drama production or an intensive swimming course.

 At the beginning of each term teachers write a letter to parents and carers with more information about what children will be learning in their class.
 Ideas for how parents can support their child`s learning will be given as well as details of extra-curricular activities and homework.
 These can be found here.